Ultimate Guide for H1B Holders: Navigating Layoffs and Max Out Situations

-Change Your Status from H1B to F1 or B2
+H1B Layoff | Should You Change H1B to F1 or B2

-1. H1B Visa and Grace Period
+1. H1B Visa

 1.1 What is H1B Visa

-1.2 7 Things You Need to Know about Grace Period
+2.1 Seven Questions You Need to Know about Grace Period

 • When does the grace period begin?

-The grace period begins immediately upon the termination of your employment, so you don’t need to file an application for it.
+The H1B grace period begins immediately upon the termination of your employment, so you don’t need to file an application for it.
 The grace period starts from your employment termination date.
-According to the official statement of USCIS, the work termination date is typically indicated by the employee’s final pay statement.
+According to the official statement of USCIS, the work termination date is typically indicated by the final pay statement.

 However, instead of presuming your employment end date, it is advisable to communicate with your employer to clarify the accurate date and talk with a lawyer.
 You might or might not qualify for additional days based on individual circumstances.